privacyguides/privacyguides.org/docs/search-engines.en.md

     ![Startpage logo](assets/img/search-engines/startpage.svg#only-light){ align=right }
     ![Startpage logo](assets/img/search-engines/startpage-dark.svg#only-dark){ align=right }

-    **Startpage** is a search engine that provides Google search results.
-It is a very convenient way to get Google search results without experiencing dark patterns such as difficult captchas or being refused access because you used a [VPN](vpn.md) or [Tor](https://www.torproject.org/download/).
+    **Startpage** is a private search engine known for serving Google search results.
+Startpage's flagship feature is [Anonoymous View](https://www.startpage.com/en/anonymous-view/), which puts forth efforts to standardize user activity to make it more difficult to be uniquely identified.
+Unlike the name suggests, the feature should not be relied upon for anonymity.
+If you are looking for anonymity, use the Tor Browser instead.
+The feature can be useful for hiding some network and browser properties—see the [technical document](https://support.startpage.com/index.php?/Knowledgebase/Article/View/1185/0/the-anonymous-view-proxy---technical-details=undefined) for more details.

+    Startpage has been known to refuse access to those using a VPN service or Tor, so your mileage may vary.

     [Website](https://www.startpage.com){ .md-button .md-button--primary } [Privacy Policy](https://www.startpage.com/en/privacy-policy){ .md-button }

 Startpage is based in the :flag_nl: Netherlands.
-According to their [Privacy Policy](https://www.startpage.com/en/privacy-policy/), they only log details such as: operating system, type of browser and language.
-They do not log your IP address, search queries or other identifying information.
-Startpage proxies Google Search so Google does have access to your search queries.
+According to their [privacy policy](https://www.startpage.com/en/privacy-policy/), they only log details such as: operating system, type of browser, and language.
+They do not log your IP address, search queries, or other personally identifying information.

 Startpage's majority shareholder is System1 who is an adtech company.
-We don't think that is an issue as they have their own Privacy Policy.
-The Privacy Guides team reached out to Startpage [back in 2020](https://web.archive.org/web/20210118031008/https://blog.privacytools.io/relisting-startpage/) for clarification and was satisfied by the answers we received.
+We don't believe that to be an issue as they have an distinctly separate [privacy policy](https://system1.com/terms/privacy-policy).
+The Privacy Guides team reached out to Startpage [back in 2020](https://web.archive.org/web/20210118031008/https://blog.privacytools.io/relisting-startpage/) to clear up any concerns with System1's sizeable investment into the service.
+We were satisfied with the answers we received.

 ### Mojeek